LionOpeter/TheBank/README.md

 # TheBank
-# Is a program which demonstrate the dynamics of banks against the public
+# Is a program which demonstrate the dynamics of banks against the public.